FusionAuth/fusionauth-site/site/_posts/2020-07-20-breached-password-detection.md

 Here are some options auth systems often provide to help secure accounts:

-* force users to choose hard passwords
+* Force users to choose long and complex passwords
-* require users to set up two factor authentication
+* Require users to set up two factor authentication
-* make users change passwords regularly
+* Make users change passwords regularly

 What all of these remedies have in common is that they all require your user to act.
 Who among us likes to change their password?
-In addition, none of these prevent a user from choosing to use a password across multiple systems.
+In addition, none of these prevent a user from choosing to reuse a password across multiple applications.

 [Defense in depth](https://en.wikipedia.org/wiki/Defense_in_depth_(computing)) is a security concept which basically means you shouldn't rely on one single way to protect your systems.
 Preventing a user from using a publicly available password, one that has been compromised, will increase your system security.
 There are numerous publicly available databases of cracked passwords.
 Your auth system can check if a user's password matches anything in these datasets.